Measuring fleet productivity and managing downtime with telematics

-Measuring fleet productivity can save your business money in difficult times.
+Measuring fleet productivity with telematics can help improve efficiency and save your business money.

 What is fleet productivity?